 Shared hosting is the cheapest web hosting service type on the market.
 As the name implies, you will share one server with other users.
 All the websites will access the same allocated pool of resources, including bandwidth, storage, processing power, and so on.

 Due to its setup, a shared hosting package is ideal for a personal or small business site.
 These websites are mostly small in size and have low traffic potential.
 As such, they don’t need many resources to support themselves.

 Shared hosting is also great for any website beginner who wants to save money when starting.

 Nonetheless, it’s still important to keep track of the resource amount.
 Issues like slow loading time may arise if the website has outgrown the given pool.
 These problems will also occur to other sites using the same server.

 All this said, if you choose a shared hosting plan from a reputable hosting provider, you will get sufficient resources to host a small or medium-sized website.

 As long as your website only has a few thousand visitors a month and doesn’t include too many large files, you shouldn’t encounter too many problems.

 - No need for any technical skills to get started

-- Your hosting provider will manage all the back-end tasks
+- Your shared web host will manage all the back-end tasks

 - It doesn’t offer a lot of room to grow